Who We Are

 BAB is a partnership of individuals and organisations working together to reduce isolation and loneliness among older people in Bristol.

 Bristol Ageing Better (BAB) receives its funding from the National Lottery Community Fund and is accountable to them for the delivery of the programme.
 Bristol Ageing Better has a structure of governance which ensures there is proper scrutiny and review of the programme activities and a transparent means of setting the strategy and selecting delivery partners.

-As lead partner, Age UK Bristol receives funding from Big Lottery Fund for the delivery of the Bristol Ageing Better programme and the Board of Trustees (AUKB Board) is accountable to the Big Lottery Fund for the delivery and expenditure within the Bristol Ageing Better Programme.
+As lead partner, Age UK Bristol receives funding from National lottery Community Fund for the delivery of the Bristol Ageing Better programme and the Board of Trustees (AUKB Board) is accountable to the Big Lottery Fund for the delivery and expenditure within the Bristol Ageing Better Programme.

 The AUKB Board has delegated some of the responsibilities for developing and delivering the programme to the BAB Programme Group but retains the accountability and oversight of finance and compliance.

 The Strategic Programme Group provides leadership to the Bristol Ageing Better programme, connects the programme into other projects, people and activities across Bristol as well as approving key decisions such as commissioning arrangements and recruitment.

 The group meets every quarter and has the following objectives: